pkic/pkic.org/content/blog/2019/2019-10-21-online-identity-is-important-lets-upgrade-extended-validation.md

 That’s totally fair.

 And we’ve taken that into considering with what we’re proposing.
 I think it’s a bit cynical to say the CAs just want to sell billboards, but that’s pretty on-brand for the CA/B Forum.
-Moving on &hellip;
+Moving on …

 ### People don’t notice or don’t know to look for EV UI